AlvestCode/Movies/README.md

 # Movies

-In this repository you will find an exercise of different queries in a MongoDB database
+In this repository you will find an exercise of different queries in a MongoDB database.

 Among the files you will find:
 - js file with the queries